sulbel/conceptual-toolbox/kubernetes.md

 ## Kubernetes Architecture

+### Declaritive Model and Desired State
+* We give the K8s cluster a declaritive manifest file which describes its desired state
+  * Description of what things *should* look like
+  * Posted to API server, K8s does whatever necessary to get us to that desired state
+  * If something changes or goes wrong, and the observed state drifts from desired state (e.g. a node fails), K8s will attempt to reconcile the cluster to return to desired state

 ### Masters
 AKA control plane or head nodes, the intelligence of the cluster
 * Since the masters are effectively in charge of running the cluster, having multiple masters running helps to ensure high availability